rdinnager/trampoline/README.md

 <!-- badges: end -->

-The goal of `trampoline` is to help make deeply recursive functions that avoid overflowing th call stack.
+The goal of `trampoline` is to help make deeply recursive functions that avoid overflowing the call stack.

 ## Installation